LBHackney-IT/Developer-Hub-old/_apis/repairs_API.md

 ## Service Area
 {: .govuk-heading-l}

-Housing Repairs- Track a repair,Report a Repair
+Housing Repairs - Track a repair, Report a repair.
 {: .govuk-body}

 ## Compliancy
 {: .govuk-heading-l}

-The Example API is **compliant** with the Hackney API Standards.
+The Repairs API is **compliant** with the Hackney API Standards.
 {: .govuk-body}